jayavardhankaspa/Azure-ML-Training/README.md

-# Udacity's Azure Machine learning training
+# Udacity's Azure Machine Learning training

 :beer: cheers and Thank you for paying a visit :handshake: